 Architecture | Food | Culture

 As a designer, I've traveled throughout Europe and the Western world to learn about architectural products and methods.
-Now as an expert luxury traveler, I share culturally enriching experiences that aren't necessarily opulent or expensive but are focused on quality and authenticity.
+Now as a luxury travel advisor, I share culturally enriching experiences that aren't necessarily opulent but are focused on quality and authenticity.
 The best way to understand the world is to experience the unique aspects of places with an open mind and heart.

 I want to inspire others to experience the beauty and food of places I discover through my travels and research.
 Let my stories and photos spark your own journey.
 Then connect with me to help make your travel dreams come true.